What is Data Schema? Types, Examples and Best Practices for 2025

 Data Schema vs. Database Schema

-• Data schema refers to structure across your entire data ecosystem, from pipelines and APIs to ingestion tools and reverse ETL.
+Data schema is the structure that is defined across your entire data ecosystem, including pipelines, APIs, ingestion tools, and reverse ETL.

-• Database schema is more specific.
-It defines structure within a particular system (like PostgreSQL), for example, tables, columns, relationships, and constraints.
+Database schema only defines the structure within a specific system (like PostgreSQL).
+This could be applies to tables, columns, relationships, and constraints.

-Take a fintech company, its data schema might define how customer transactions move from mobile app to data warehouse.
+In another example, a fintech company’s data schema might define how customer transactions move from mobile app to data warehouse.
 The database schema, meanwhile, defines how those transactions are stored, say, in a transactions table in BigQuery with foreign keys pointing to a customers table.

 Both are critical but one governs the journey, and the other governs the destination.